 “Mirai was a lightbulb moment for other attackers in the community, to say ‘Ok that’s an interesting way of creating attacks compared to my traditional ways of attacking sites using DDoS, things like amplification, reflection techniques’…moving to harness an IoT botnet that is nicely harnessed, ready there, waiting to be used”.13

-The upshot has been that not only have we seen high profile IoT-based attacks, such as on Dyn, but also, as Radware have pointed out in a recent research note, Mirai has changed the economics of hacking.
+The upshot has been that not only have we seen high profile IoT-based DDoS attacks, such as on Dyn, but also, as Radware have pointed out in a recent research note, Mirai has changed the economics of hacking.
 Before easy-to-purchase IoT botnets, cybercriminals would have to expend large amounts of time and money on constructing armies of PC and server-based botnets with sufficient capacity to cause damage when used in assaults.
 With IoT, bot masters can now take control, in minutes, of vast arrays of millions of unsecured IoT devices at near zero cost.
 These so-called ‘Booter/Stresser’ or ‘DDoS-for-hire’ services potentially give anyone, even the non-technical, the ability to mount a DDoS attack against targets of their choice.14

 IoT Security.
 It’s Only the Beginning

 Unfortunately, we are almost certainly only at the beginning of the IoT problem.
 Mirai was released as open source code and is therefore easily mutable.
-This could result in untold new varieties of attack, for example, combining an IoT botnet with amplification techniques to facilitate multi-terabit DDoS attacks.12 Security expert Gary Sockrider at DDoS defense firm Arbor Networks, believes this is only a matter of time; examples of source code with this extra capability have been spotted in the wild although not yet used in anger.15
+This could result in untold new varieties of attack, for example, combining an IoT botnet with amplification techniques to facilitate multi-terabit DDoS attacks.12 Security expert Gary Sockrider at DDoS defence firm Arbor Networks, believes this is only a matter of time; examples of source code with this extra capability have been spotted in the wild although not yet used in anger.15

 For this reason, activereach is actively engaging with our customers to make them aware of this new threat and start the process of working towards solutions.
 The first step is to understand why this new threat is so very different from previous DDoS modes of attacks.